Knicks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has gone 8-2 over its last 10 games, with a 7-3 record against the spread during that span.
+- Miami has a 7-3 record against the spread while going 8-2 overall in its last 10 contests.

-- The Heat have hit the over in each of their past 10 contests.
+- The Heat have gone over the total in nine of their last 10 contests.

 - Miami has put together a 13-12 ATS record and a 19-6 overall record in games it scores more than 113.1 points.